GitauHarrison/notes/twilio_verify_2fa.md

 ```

-Flask expects that we set a `SECRET_KEY` which will be used to protect our web forms against a nast attack called  [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
+Flask expects that we set a `SECRET_KEY` which will be used to protect our web forms against a nasty attack called  [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
 This should be done in the config file.

 `config.py: Set SECRET_KEY`